blackboard/anthologydevdocs/docs/blackboard/sandbox-envs/ami-config/overview.md

    - select the VPC connected to your EC2 and
    - select Actions => Edit DNS Hostnames —> Change DNS hostnames: to YES

 Once the server is configured to your liking, click Launch to provision the server.
-To access the Blackboard Learn server and/or get general information about the server, go to the next section.
+To access the Blackboard LMS server and/or get general information about the server, go to the next section.